 Tori sent this to me a few weeks back and while I answered her right away I kept thinking some of you may be thinking of buying a serger with Holiday money so I figured I should share.

 I have three sergers haha but I also sew for a living.
-A serger is kind of like a cell phone.
+A serger is kind of like a cell phone or microwave.
 You don’t “need” it but boy is it helpful once you have one.
 You can do everything to a much lesser and slower and uglier degree that you can do on a serger on a sewing machine.
 But my personal opinion is that if you sew a lot a serger is worth the investment.

 My biggest piece of advice is not to buy the cheapest one you find at Walmart or Joann’s.
 I don’t advise your first serger to be purchased off of craigslist since they are a little complicated if you have no idea what you’re doing and you don’t want to get stuck with something that doesn’t really work or works for a few testing stitches but then flops.

 If you know which make and model you want it’s fine to buy online but otherwise I’d buy one from a sewing store that services them.
 Or even better check out a store that sells used ones (but ones that they have serviced and certified to work).
 Most of those kind of places you’ll be able to try a similar one out and they’ll give you a free class to teach you how to use it and in the chance that something is wrong they’ll probably help you.
 Usually even the lowest priced ones there will be better than the pricier walmart ones.